gonzopancho/bufferbloat-net/content/codel/wiki/index.md

 Code for other operating systems
 --------------------------------

-A port of Codel exists for BSD and is available in pfsense and elsewhere.
+A port of Codel exists for BSD and is available in [pfSense](https://www.pfsense.org) and elsewhere.

 Known issues